 Rotary Brandywine Boogie Trail Run

 Explore the natural beauty of the Sea to Sky Trail when you participate in the Rotary Brandywine Boogie Trail Run.
-This 9 kilometre (5.6 mile) point-to-point run takes you through the lush forest from Cheakamus to Cal Cheak Campground along an undulating gravel trail.
+This nine-kilometre (5.6 mile) point-to-point run takes you through the lush forest from Cheakamus to Cal Cheak Campground along an undulating gravel trail.
 The fun continues, as all runners are automatically entered into the impressive prize draw.

 INSIDER TIP: Since you’re heading to Function Junction, be sure to stop in at Creekside Village on the way and grab post-race goodies at Confetti Gelato and BReD